PimSchoolkateUPC/Deep-Kernel-Learning/papers/README.md

    **Loss function** First squared loss.
 Then Marginal Likelihood of the GP.
    **Regularization term**: It is stated in the related work section that this is not needed in GP.

 4. Paper has not been implemented.
 It could potentially be added to the current framework, however, it would require building a framework for training GPs in PyTorch that can sit on top of the current implementation.
+IMPLEMENTATION CAN BE FOUND HERE: https://people.orie.cornell.edu/andrew/code/

 Possibly interesting to combine with layer-wise training to create actual infinte networks.